Sayter99/86ME/README.md

 86ME is an open source project.
 The prototype of 86ME is RoboME developed by RoboardGod at https://github.com/RoBoardGod/RoBoME.
-And the 86ME is  developed by Sayter.
+And the 86ME is  developed by Sayter ( sayter@dmp.com.tw ).
 All of them are members of the RoBoard team in DMP Electronic Inc.

 ---------------------------------------